Home About Dr.Mazumdar Terms and Conditions Site Map

 It is a type of Antepartum Haemorrhage.
 Other causes of antepartum hemorrhage are Placenta previa, cervical erosion, cervical polyp, cervical carcinoma and varicose veins of the vagina or vulva.

-Placental abruption or Abruptio Placentae is a condition in which there is premature separation of a normally situated placenta in the upper part of the uterus before delivery of the baby, or sometimes even before labor begins.
+Placental abruption or Abruptio Placentae is a condition in which there is premature separation of the placenta from the uterine wall.
+It is more common in a normally situated placenta in the upper part of the uterus before delivery of the baby, or sometimes even before labor begins.

 The incidence of placental abruption is 0.42%.
 It tends to recur in 8.8% of patients.